openvmp/partcad/docs/source/use_cases.rst

 Python: build123d
 -----------------

-Here are some examples how to fetch PartCAD models from within a ``build123d``
+Here are some examples of how to fetch PartCAD models from within a ``build123d`` script:
-script:

   .. code-block:: python